Test Center Requirements

 - Has a designated room for testing that can be secured.

-- Has a designated professional to maintain test security during CLEP exam administration.
+- Has a designated professional to administer CLEP exams and maintain test security during CLEP exam administration.

-- Able to start testing within 45 days of receiving the CLEP software.
+- Able to start testing within 45 days of setting up the CLEP testing environment.

 Staff Qualification Requirements

-One of the first steps in organizing a CLEP test center is the selection of a Master Site Administrator (MSA) to manage and administer the overall testing program, although not necessarily to act as on-site supervisor.
-Much of the success of any institution's CLEP testing program is due to the efforts of the MSA.
-The CLEP MSA functions as a vital link between the testing program and the faculty, administrators, and students.
-He or she must hold a bachelor's degree and may not be involved as an instructor or student in any courses, workshops, or tutoring activities that involve test questions similar in content to those in the CLEP exams.
+One of the first steps in organizing a CLEP test center is selecting a Primary Test Center Administrator (TCA) to manage and administer the overall testing program, although not necessarily to act as on-site supervisor.
+The CLEP Primary TCA functions as a vital link between the testing program and the faculty, administrators, and students.
+He or she must hold a bachelor's degree and may not be involved as an instructor or student in any courses, workshops, or tutoring activities that involve content or test questions similar to those in the CLEP exams.
 He or she should also have familiarity with administering standardized exams.

 70% of CLEP test-takers said their CLEP credits made a difference in their ability to finance tuition and other fees.